 - Persuade: Now, imagine you think your school should start a cricket team.
 You might use data about how many students like cricket to persuade your school’s principal to start a team.

-The aim is to convince the audience to accept a certain perspective or to influence their decision-making.
-You should choose this objective when you want to influence your audience’s opinion or encourage them to take a particular course of action.
-In this case, your data needs to strongly support your argument and appeal to your audience’s values, emotions, or logic.
+The aim is to convince the audience to accept a particular perspective or to influence their decision-making.
+You should choose this objective to influence your audience’s opinion or encourage them to take action.
+In this case, your data must strongly support your argument and appeal to your audience’s values, emotions, or logic.

-- Explore: Let’s say you’ve collected data about different countries’ population and size.
-You might create an interactive map where your classmates can explore the data and draw their own conclusions.
+- Explore: Let’s say you’ve collected data about different countries’ populations and sizes.
+You might create an interactive map where your classmates can explore the data and draw their conclusions.

-These stories present data in a way that encourages the audience to explore and interact with it to draw their own conclusions.
-This is often used in interactive data visualization projects, where the objective is to encourage discovery and interpretation.
-You should have a rich dataset that allows for deep-dive analysis, and your audience should have an interest in exploring and understanding complex patterns or trends.
+These stories present data to encourage the audience to explore and interact with it to draw their conclusions.
+This is often used in interactive data visualization projects, where the objective is to promote discovery and interpretation.
+It would be best to have a rich dataset that allows for deep-dive analysis, and your audience should be interested in exploring and understanding complex patterns or trends.

-- Entertain: Suppose you’ve got data about the weirdest foods people eat around the world.
-Your objective might be to entertain your classmates with some fun and surprising facts.
+- Entertain: Suppose you’ve got data about the weirdest foods people eat worldwide.
+Your objective might be entertaining your classmates with fun and surprising facts.

-The aim is to engage the audience, often through the use of interesting data, visualizations, and narratives.
-If your goal is to create an engaging and enjoyable experience for your audience, then the entertainment objective is appropriate.
+The aim is to engage the audience through interesting data, visualizations, and narratives.
+The entertainment objective is appropriate if you aim to create an engaging and enjoyable experience for your audience.
 Your data should lend itself to interesting, surprising, or visually appealing representations.

 - Inspire: Imagine you’ve found data showing how recycling can reduce pollution.
 You might use this data to inspire your classmates to recycle more.

-The objective is to encourage the audience to take a certain action or change their behavior.
+The objective is encouraging the audience to take a specific action or change their behavior.
 Choose this objective if you want to motivate your audience to take action.
-Your data should clearly demonstrate the benefits of the action or the consequences of inaction.
+Your data should demonstrate the benefits of the activity or the consequences of inaction.
 Your story should also appeal to your audience’s values or aspirations.

 Best Practices and Tips for Defining Your Purpose